 When it comes to self-image, however, it’s another story entirely.

-However, as is usually the case with being female, as soon as I bleached my hair and grew tits, I wasn’t perceived as being ugly anymore.
+However, as is usually the case with being female, as soon as I bleached my hair and grew a pair of knockers, I wasn’t perceived as being ugly anymore.
 The same boys that laughed at me throughout the first three years of high school were now texting me behind their girlfriend’s backs telling me how hot I was.
 Such a dramatic turnaround filled me with confidence, especially when combined with the fact that I became a teenager in the days of MySpace, taking selfies before they were even called ‘selfies’ and getting hundreds of ‘likes’ per picture.

 It isn’t difficult to see how a 14 year old girl just trying to figure out who she is can fall into the trap of becoming a cold-blooded animal.

 Fast-forward a few years and I haven’t changed a bit.
-Just like Kylie, if I get enough likes on a selfie, or if I get a tonne of attention on a night out I’ll feel great about myself, but if I don’t, I feel like sh!t.
+Just like Kylie, if I get enough likes on a selfie, or if I get a tonne of attention on a night out I’ll feel great about myself, but if I don’t, I feel rubbish.
 I depend on positive external validation to regulate my self-image, and if I don’t get it then I’m miserable.

 And guess what?